mariesta/realtime-ably-next-prisma-planetscale/README.md

  - Prisma: JavaScript ORM to write queries
  - PlanetScale: a database-as-a-service offering free SQL databases

+## Running the project locally

+First, you need to fork this project to your own repository.
+It is important to not overwrite any code in *this* repository.

+Second, use git clone to download it to your computer.

+## Install depencies

+Use, `npm install` or `yarn install` to get your dependencies.

 ## Starting the project

-First, run the development server:
+Finally, run the development server:

 ```bash
 npm run dev